opendocsg/slw-judgments-backfill/2008_SGHC_53/report.md

  All such damages can be recovered: and it does not lie in the mouth of the fraudulent person to say that they could not reasonably have been foreseen.
 For instance, in this very case Mr. Doyle has not only lost the money which he paid for the business, which he would never have done if there had been no fraud: he put all that money in and lost it; but also he has been put to expense and loss in trying to run a business which has turned out to be a disaster for him.
 He is entitled to damages for all his loss, subject, of course to giving credit for any benefit that he has received. [emphasis added]

-116    In similar vein, in _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ [2004] 4 SLR 162, VK Rajah JC held (at [91]) that where fraud or deceit is exposed, the law pragmatically attempts to cut through the thicket of facts and remedy the wrong by restoration of the status quo, _ie_ , the position it would have been in if the fraud had not been committed.
+116    In similar vein, in _Vita Health Laboratories Pte Ltd v Pang Seng Meng_ <span class="citation">[2004] 4 SLR 162</span>, VK Rajah JC held (at [91]) that where fraud or deceit is exposed, the law pragmatically attempts to cut through the thicket of facts and remedy the wrong by restoration of the status quo, _ie_ , the position it would have been in if the fraud had not been committed.

 117    On the basis of the foregoing, the amount of damages recoverable by DBS ought to be US$1,395,748.02 less any benefit it received.
 Clearly, if it had known that the Representation was false, it would not have accepted the bill of exchange by HSBC, thus binding itself to pay the $1,395,748.02.
 Unlike in _Smith New Court_ and _Doyle v Olby_ , no asset was purchased by DBS as a result of inducement by the Representation.
 For the same reason, the principle referred to in _Raiffeisen Zentralbank Osterreich AG v Archer Daniels Midland Co_ ([112] _supra_ ) is inapplicable.
 The US$424,292.40 worth of Goods was delivered to Lee Meng and DBS could not _ipso facto_ be said to have thereby derived a gain or benefit _pro tanto_.